Antônio Pires Ferreira: Biography

-He built Engenho Paraíso at fazenda Paraíso to pursue his economic goals.
+He built Engenho Paraíso at Fazenda Paraíso to pursue his economic goals.
 This was the most important engenho from Maranhão at a time and became the household of the piauí-maranhense branch of the Pires Ferreira family.
 He also built alembics and sugarcane crushers.
-For his slaves, he built the senzala and chapel of São Benedito.
+For his slaves, he built the senzala and chapel of Saint Raymond.

 He was Lieutenant Colonel of the National Guard of Tutóia.
 One of his functions was to be the delegate of São Bernardo Primary School.
 In 1858, he worked with Domingos Vieira Braga.

 Antônio died on 23 November 1877 on Engenho Paraíso, São Bernardo.

 Personal life

 Antônio married on 15 November 1825 with Lina Carlota de Jesus Rodrigues de Carvalho on Águas Claras farm, Batalha.
 They had 16 children: Rosa, Carolina, Manoel, Eulália, Angélica, João de Deus, Fernando, Lina, José, Columba, Maria de Deus, Manoel, Cassiana, Antônio, João de Deus and José.